-For the Employer For the Union

-For the Employer For the Offich
+For the Employer: For the Union:

 /s/ /s/

-John Vencill, Labor Negotiator Amy Spiegel, Director of Negotiations
+Scott Lyders, OFM Leanne Kunze

+Labor Negotiator WFSE/AFSCME Council 28

+Executive Director

-DEPARTMENT OF ENTERPRISE SERVICES
+B. DEPARTMENT OF ENTERPRISE SERVICES

 This Memorandum of Understanding (MOU) by and between the Washington State Department of Enterprise Services (DES), the Washington Federation of State Employees (WFSE) and the Washington State Office of Financial Management, State Human Resources, Labor Relations Section (Employer) is regarding the breaks and lunch periods on the swing shift in the "Inserting" section of the DES Consolidated Mail.